dib-lab/eel-pond/4-evaluating-assembly.rst

   cat *R2*.qc.fq.gz > right.fz.gz

-Transrate doesn't like pipes.
-This version of Trinity doesn't output pipes, but others do.
+Transrate doesn't like pipes in sequence names.
+This version of Trinity doesn't output pipes into the sequence names, but others do.
 Let's just fix to make sure.

 ::